lrichter2/ELK-Stack-Project/README/README.md

 This ELK server is configured to monitor the following machines:

-  DVWA 1:  10.0.0.5
+-DVWA 1:  10.0.0.5
-  DVWA 2:  10.0.0.6
+-DVWA 2:  10.0.0.6

 We have installed the following Beats on these machines:

-..Filebeat
+-Filebeat

 These Beats allow us to collect the following information from each machine:

-..Filebeat:  Filebeat detects changes to the file system.
+-Filebeat:  Filebeat detects changes to the file system.
 Specifically, we use it to collect Apache logs.

 The playbook below installs Filebeat on the target hosts.
 The playbook for installing Metricbeat is not included, but you can simply replace filebeat with metricbeat and it will work as expected.